 Whether you’re designing for the web or for print, you want your efforts to stand out.
-As any great graphic designer knows, the typography you use is much more than just a few letters on a page or screen – the fonts you use can tell a story.
+As any great graphic and web designer knows, the typography you use is much more than just a few letters on a page or screen – the fonts you use can tell a story.

 Custom font faces are present in designs all over the web and in print.
 So, if you’re looking for fonts with that ‘wow’ factor; you’re in luck.

 Note: We have created a fresh collection of cool, modern fonts!
 You can check them out here – 400+ Best Modern Fonts Collection for 2015.

 We have scoured the web to find 35 coolest looking fonts and examples of clever and creative typography that you really don’t want to miss.
 Typography is one of the most important part of any design.

 Astonished is a grungy serif font that is super cool and great for all sorts of designs.
 The smudge-effect on the letters makes this type more than just a basic heading.
 You could use this for a whole host of printed or online designs, and for a whole host of industries.

 Stiff Staff is a highly decorative font that packs a punch.
 The combination of sharp lines and corners and an edgy hint of italicism makes this perfect for an eye-catching and memorable logo.
 Again, this typography lends itself better to smaller blocks of text, but is the perfect modern type.

 Cool and quirky, Ribbon is an eye-catching and alternative font.
 Each character ends with a ribbon detail, really adding an extra dimension to your letters and designs.
 Ribbon pairs harsh lines with deep curves for a juxtaposed font face, perfect for headings and bold statements.